mrmin123/kancolle-auto/README.md

 **Please refer to the [releases page](https://github.com/mrmin123/kancolle-auto/releases) for stable releases, or the master branch for bleeding-edge (potentially unstable and buggy).** The [Changelog](http://github.com/mrmin123/kancolle-auto/wiki/Changelog) will have information on what's different.
 Please refer to the [Setup page](https://github.com/mrmin123/kancolle-auto/wiki/Setup) for instructions on setting up kancolle-auto.

+kancolle-auto is meant for educational purposes only.
+Actual and prolonged use of kancolle-auto may result in your account being banned.
+Remember that botting is against the rules!

 #### Features

 * Expedition module &mdash; automatic expeditions